-Stem or straw of plant is the middle portion of a plant that transmits organic matters during photosynthesis and also incorporates water/salts from root.
+Stems or straw are the middle portion of a plant that transmits organic matter during photosynthesis and also incorporates water/salts from roots.
 Hence the ion content is larger in straw/stem.
-To make straw/stem AC, carbonizing at elevated temperature has been commonly applied [43, 44].
+To make straw/stem AC, carbonizing at elevated temperatures has been commonly applied [43,44].

 By simple KOH activation, tobacco stem-based ACs (TS-ACs) were prepared.
 Their use as electrodes in EDLC was evaluated by Xia et al [43].
-The surface area of the derived ACs differs over a wide range i.e. between 1472.8 & 3326.7 m2/g.
+The surface area of the derived ACs differs over a wide range i.e. between 1472.8 and 3326.7 m/g.
 While the ratio of tobacco stem to KOH is improved, the mesoporosity has been reported to be enhanced significantly.
-In 1 M LiPF6- DEC/DMC/EC electrolyte solution, a high specific capacitance value as 190 F/g at 1 mA/cm2 was found.
-Through this work, the novel use for TS into an important energy storage material has been identified.
+In 1 M LiPF6-DEC/DMC/EC electrolyte solution, a high specific capacitance value of 190 F/g at 1 mA/cm was found.
+Through this work, the novel use of TS as an important energy storage material has been identified.

 Sudhan et al. [44] have detailed the production of AC from rice straw using a simple and straightforward process involving carbonization followed by chemical activation.
-Employing KOH as the chemical activator resulted in the creation of disordered micro and mesopores on the carbon, yielding a high specific surface area of approximately 1007 m2/g, as established by N2 adsorption-desorption and TEM analysis indicated the formation of ultrafine carbon nanoparticles around 5 nm in size because of chemical activation and carbonization.
-A remarkable specific capacitance of 332 F/g in the three-electrode aqueous electrolyte was exhibited, with specific capacitance retention of 99% after 5000 cycles.
-Furthermore, a symmetric super capacitor device fabricated from the AC displayed a high specific capacitance of 156 F/g and a notable energy density of 7.8 Wh/kg in 1M H2SO4.
-The use of 1-ethyl-3-methyl imidazolium tetrafluoroborate [EMIM][BF4] ionic liquids resulted in a cell voltage of 2.5 V in the symmetric device, accompanied by a specific capacitance of 80 F/g and an impressive energy density of 17.4 Wh/kg.
-In a non-aqueous electrolyte, the charged device powered a red LED for more than 5 minutes after a 20-second charging period.
+Employing KOH as the chemical activator resulted in the creation of disordered micro and mesopores on the carbon, yielding a high specific surface area of approximately 1007 m/g, as established by N2 adsorption-desorption and TEM analysis indicated the formation of ultra-fine carbon nanoparticles around 5 nm in size because of chemical activation and carbonization.
+A remarkable specific capacitance of 332 F/g in the three-electrode aqueous electrolyte was exhibited, with a specific capacitance retention of 99% after 5000 cycles.
+Furthermore, a symmetric supercapacitor device fabricated from the AC displayed a high specific capacitance of 156 F/g and a notable energy density of 7.8 Wh/kg in 1M H2SO4.
+1-ethyl-3-methyl The use of imidazolium tetrafluoroborate [EMIM][BF4] ionic liquids resulted in a cell voltage of 2.5 V in the symmetric device, accompanied by a specific capacitance of 80 F/g and an impressive energy density of 17.4 Wh/kg.
+In a nonaqueous electrolyte, the charged device powered a red LED for more than 5 minutes after a 20-second charging period.

 Xueliang et al [45] have prepared AC from wheat straw by activating with KOH which resulted in honeycomb-like structures and explored the same for EDLC performance.
-The capacitance value was 251 F/g in methyltriethylammonium tetrafluoroborate/acetonitrile electrolyte system.
-In the report, the authors converse the relations between surface area, scan rate, pore diameter and specific capacitance.
-Tian et al [46] have reported AC with flute type micropores (FTMAC) prepared from cotton stalk using KOH as an activating agent.
+The capacitance value was 251 F/g in the methyltriethylammonium tetrafluoroborate/acetonitrile electrolyte system.
+In the report, the authors converse the relations between surface area, scan rate, pore diameter, and specific capacitance.
+Tian et a/[46] have reported AC with flutetype micropores (FTMAC) prepared from the cotton stalk using KOH as an activating agent.
 TEM images at different magnifications are shown in Fig. 1.
-A controlled pore structure with high specific surface area of 1964 m2/g and pore volume of 1.03m3/g is exhibited.
-FTMAC-based electrolyte at a current density of 0.2 A/g.
-Also featuring 221 F/g at a current density of 10 A/g, showing a good rate capacity with 87% retention and capacitance retention of 96% at a current density of 1 A/g, representing long cyclic stability even after 10000 charging and discharging cycles.
+A controlled pore structure with a high specific surface area of 1964 $m^2/g$ and a pore volume of 1.03 $m^3/g$ is exhibited.
+The FTMAC-based electrode was observed to deliver a high specific capacitance of 254 F/g in 1M

+$H_2SO_4$ electrolyte at a current density of 0.2 A/g.
+Also, featuring 221 F/g at a current density of 10 A/g, showing a good rate capacity with 87% retention and capacitance retention of 96% at a current density of 1 A/g, representing long cyclic stability even after 10000 charging and discharging cycles.